 We have two digital cameras and a self-service copier for you to use.

-If you intend to use a scanner please contact the Senior Archivist, Access and Information at firstname.lastname@example.org before you visit.
+If you intend to use a scanner please contact the Lead Archivist, Engagement and Access Services at firstname.lastname@example.org before you visit.

 Copying from microform onto USB